gundb/panic-server/README.md

 [![Gitter](https://img.shields.io/gitter/room/amark/gun.svg?style=flat-square)](https://gitter.im/amark/gun)

 > **TL;DR:**<br />
-It's a glorified `eval()` with platform queries.
+A lightweight tool for browser and node.js choreography.

-Panic-server is designed as the underlying layer for panic-room, the distributed testing framework.
-It allows you to dynamically and reactively group connected clients and evaluate code on platform subsets.
+Panic-server is designed for distributed testing.
+It allows you to dynamically group clients and control them through Javascript, and is compatible with the test frameworks you already use.
+Think of it as Selenium WebDriver on steroids.

 For example:
 ```javascript